-Through Northwestern Medicine care sites, division faculty, fellows, and residents offer clinical services alongside talented nurses and staff, under the direction of Leslie C. Grammer, MD.
-Areas of clinical excellence in our division include asthma, allergic bronchopulmonary aspergillosis, idiopathic anaphylaxis, drug allergy, occupational immunologic lung disease, hypereosinophilia, chronic rhinosinusitis and allergen immunotherapy.
-The division maintains a federally licensed CLIA laboratory which provides diagnostic testing for allergic bronchopulmonary aspergillosis, hypersensitivity pneumonitis and occupational immunologic lung disease, and testing for other markers of disease.
+At Northwestern Medicine care sites, our faculty, fellows and residents, alongside talented nurses and staff, offer outstanding care for patients suffering from complex allergic diseases under the direction of Leslie Grammer, MD.
+Areas of clinical excellence include asthma, allergic bronchopulmonary aspergillosis, idiopathic anaphylaxis, food and drug allergy, occupational immunologic lung disease, hypereosinophilia, allergic rhinitis, chronic rhinosinusitis, urticaria and allergen immunotherapy.
+The division maintains a federally licensed CLIA laboratory, which provides diagnostic testing for multiple allergic diseases.

 We train MD and PhD fellows, graduate students, and research scientists in the clinical practice of allergy and basic and translational immunology.
 Our joint clinical fellowship training program with Pediatric Allergy and Immunology, directed by Carol A. Saltoun, MD, has graduated over 200 allergists, including numerous national and international academic leaders in allergy.
 The program offers fellows access to clinical teaching by allergists who publish the Northwestern University Allergy-Immunology Syllabus, used by numerous ACGME training programs, as well as the 8th edition of "Patterson's Allergic Diseases" textbook.
 We also have a T32 training grant from the National Institutes of Health (NIH) that supports trainees as they pursue careers in academic medicine.
 In addition, trainees interested in formal clinical research training have the opportunity to pursue a Master of Science in Clinical Investigation through Northwestern University.
 Our faculty train the next generation of scientists in allergy and immunology to become the future leaders in our field.